Ahmad-Hazrati/drf_api_littleangels/README.md

   - The sign-out button works as expected and securely logs out the user and loads the home page.

 - __Backend / API__
-  - The api models, serializers, apps, urls, and views are working and functioning as expected.
+  - The API models, serializers, apps, URLs, and views are working and functioning as expected.
   - It controls the execution of the data based on the provided models and methods.
-  - It serialize the data and parse it as JSON to the frontend.
+  - It serializes the data and parses it as JSON to the frontend.
   - The performs the expected CRUD operation based on the API View Models.
   - The admin panel has been tested repeatedly without any issues.
   - All models are working properly.